ghinda/gridlayout/README.md

 </div>
 ```

-You can also manually set a cell size with CSS, and the other cells, without a size set, will automatically resize.
+You can also manually set a cell size with CSS, and the other cells without a size set will automatically resize.

 ### Nesting